Out of Trend Software

 Having a simplified system in place that aids access to information, accelerated investigation, and issue traceability is one of the challenges with a manual process OOT Management System with a large number of samples.
 Warning letters, plant audits, and investigations from the Food and Drug Administration (FDA) highlight the necessity for pharmaceutical and biotech companies to use Sample OOT Automation and Trending Software to enhance the investigation process and facilitate better communication about the problems between different departments.

-AmpleLogic’s electronic OOT Tracking Software is built on a Low Code Platform.
+AmpleLogic’s electronic OOT Tracking Software is built on a Low Code No Code (LCNC) Platform.
 It can store and recover all appropriate documents based on the needs of the organization.

 This Out of Trend Software ensures compliance with FDA 21 CFR Part 11, EU Annex 11, cGMP, GMP, and other international and national manufacturing standards.